amupxm/xmus-logger/README.md

 HighlightF(format string, a ...interface{}) LogResul

-// Inform logs a message at log level
+// Info logs a message at log level
-Inform(a ...interface{}) LogResult
+Info(a ...interface{}) LogResult
-// Informln logs a message at log level to new line Informln(a ...interface{}) LogResult
+// Infoln logs a message at log level to new line Infoln(a ...interface{}) LogResult
-// InformF logs a message at log level with string formater InformF(format string, a ...interface{}) LogResul
+// InfoF logs a message at log level with string formater InfoF(format string, a ...interface{}) LogResul

 // Trace logs a message at log level